alejandro-echaniz/tamid-x-bloomap-f22/README.md

 # tamid-x-bloomap-f22
-## A collaborative project by Shoshana Distenfeld, Alejandro Echaniz, Goutham Korada, Daya Novich, Rohan Pandit, Naomi Rosenbaum
+## A collaborative project by Alejandro Echaniz, Goutham Korada, and Rohan Pandit